typedb/typedb-docs/0001-typedb/02-dev/06-infer.md

 There is specific type of query to use with the inferred results if we want them explained by a TypeDB server.

-When we get a result of a `get` query that was performed with inference option **enabled** we can use an **explain** query to request additional information on how the exact instances of data were inferred.
+When we get a result of a `get` query that was performed with both inference and explain options **enabled** we can use an **explain** query to request additional information on how the exact instances of data were inferred.

 To do that use `explainables` method on the `get` query result (`ConceptMap`).
 It returns a stream of `explainable` objects.
 Send an `explainable` object with an **explain** query to get a stream of `explanations`.